CsillaFarkas/ParetoPick-R/README.md

   * this tab requires another name
   * location of zoom in basin

-* AHP tab
-  * show parameter combination that is causing inconsistency

 * AHP and Analysis tabs
   * sliders for measures (unclear how best represented though)
   * option for reverse plotting to improve clarity in the presence of negative scales